Skip to main content

 Yes, you can enjoy Philly Michelin restaurants while on a GLP-1, but plan ahead.
 GLP-1 medications slow stomach emptying, so you fill up faster.
 Order two or three smaller plates instead of a long tasting menu, and skip the alcohol pairing.

 For someone with type 2 diabetes, River Twice or Laser Wolf are usually easier picks than a starch-heavy tasting menu.
-Both lean on vegetables and grilled proteins.
+Both focus on vegetables and grilled proteins.
 Skip the bread course and dessert, and eat at 6 PM instead of 9 PM.

 Dining late raises blood sugar more than the same meal eaten earlier.
 Your body's insulin response is weaker in the evening, and a heavy meal close to bedtime hurts deep sleep.
 A 5:30 to 7 PM seating is usually the metabolic sweet spot.